pentandra/lifepreserver/content/blog/freedom-and-open-access/index.markdown

 If the data is locked up in an inaccessible archive, it sure makes it hard to access!

 Why does it matter?
-It's that without the access, we can't use it.
+Because without the access, we can't use it.
+And all the research that has used that data cannot be verified anymore.
 It also sets a dangerous precedent for thoughtless legislators to follow when looking for quick and easy budget cuts.
-(What can we do to lower fiscal expenses and promote open access?)

-However, not everything in the US is this bleak.
+Not everything in the US is this bleak.
 A bill was passed in
-<span class="oldstyle">2008</span> that required that all NIH-funded research be
+<span class="oldstyle">2008</span> that required that all NIH-funded research
-submitted to [PubMed Central](http://www.ncbi.nlm.nih.gov/pmc/) to be made publicly available no later than <span class="oldstyle">12</span> months after the publication date.
+be submitted to [PubMed Central](http://www.ncbi.nlm.nih.gov/pmc/) to be made publicly available no later than <span class="oldstyle">12</span> months after the publication date.
 This is the main reason that many of the research papers in the biomedical and life sciences are publicly available in the US.